 We may choose not to hold a stockholder vote to approve our initial business combination if the business combination would not require stockholder approval under applicable law or stock exchange listing requirements.
 Except for as required by applicable law or stock exchange requirements, the decision as to whether we will seek stockholder approval of a proposed business combination or will allow stockholders to sell their shares to us in a tender offer will be made by us, solely in our discretion, and will be based on a variety of factors, such as the timing of the transaction and whether the terms of the transaction would otherwise require us to seek stockholder approval.
-Accordingly, we may complete our initial business combination even if holders of a majority of our common stock do not approve of the business combination we complete.
+Accordingly, we may complete our initial business combination we complete.
 Please see the section entitled "Proposed Business - Stockholders May Not Have the Ability to Approve Our Initial Business Combination" for additional information.